laurenclark/gulp-workflow/README.md

 #Basic Gulp File
-##Use Sass, Compass, Uncss, Uglify, Livereload, Imagemin and Livereload with your project.
+##Use Sass, Compass, Uncss, Uglify, Livereload and Imagemin with your project.
 No frameworks or templating engines, just simple stuff for small projects, or as a starting point for writing your own.